 unique cultural features of South African society and is designed to complement other predeployment training.
-It applies culture-general concepts to help increase your knowledge of your deployment assigned location.
+It applies culture-general concepts to help increase vour knowledge of vour deployment assigned location.

-For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.

 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
+Please scroll over images to view captions.